-Deposit (reserves your spot)-----due: ASAP------ \$300 (as soon as possible) Airfare/ Trip Ins.----due: 12/1/22--- \$1,500 (assumes recent airfare trends) Final payment-----due: 1/15/23------\$ 0-700 (TBD after airfare is purchased) This estimate includes meals in sountry transportation and group time.
-Here For Use
+Deposit (reserves your spot)-----due: ASAP------ \$300 (as soon as possible) Airfare/ Trip Ins.----due: 12/30/23--- \$1,500 (assumes recent airfare trends) Final payment-----due: 1/15/24------\$0-700 (TBD after airfare is purchased)

 This estimate includes meals, in-country transportation, and group tips.
 Hope For His Children makes every attempt to minimize costs as much as possible.
 We have done our best to anticipate every cost, however, it is possible that unforeseen charges could occur (hotel costs due to layovers/missed connections, extra baggage fees, etc).
 On the other hand, if there is money left over after all trip expenses have been paid, that money will be dispersed to ministries we served while in Ethiopia.
 The board of directors will decide how to portion any extra funds after all trip expenses are covered.